 - The Census is available from Mr G Harbron, 7 Newby Close, Peterborough PE3 6PU, England.

 - A full transcription of the 1891 Census of the Stilton sub-District of the Peterborough Registration District (RG12/1225) in which Waternewton was enumerated, and which took place on 5th April 1891, has also been produced by the Huntingdonshire FHS (as Fiche C-15).
-This is available from the Huntingdonshire FHS.
+This is available from the Cambridgeshire and Huntingdonshire FHS.

 - The church of St. Remigius comsists of a chancel, nave, north aisle, south aisle, west tower and south porch.
 The walls are of rubble with stone dressings and the roofs are covered with stone slates and lead.

 - The church is mentioned in the Domesday survey of 1086, and numerous 12th century stones have been reused or built into later walls, but nothing of this date remains in-situ.
 The chancel and nave were rebuilt, and presumably he two aisles were added, during the 13th century.
 To this church, the west tower was added early in the 14th century.

 - In 1887, the greater part of the north aisle and its arcade were rebuilt, and the whole church was generally restored.
 The tower was restored in 1892.

 - There are photographs and further information on St. Remigius's Church on Rob's Churches website.

 - The following are available in the Huntingdon Records Office.

 - Baptisms: 1687/8-1812.

 - Marriages: 1712/13-1754, 1758-1812, 1815-1839.